BardOfCodes/seg_unravel/Readme.md

 ```
 source setup.sh
 ```
-** Kindly install caffe according to your setup(with/without CUDA, for instance).
+**Kindly install caffe according to your setup(with/without CUDA, for instance).
 As there are way too many variables while installing caffe, it has not been automated.**

 Now, we can run the `demo.py` file with various options to run **Seg-Unravel** on any selected network:
 ```
-python demo.py
+python demo.py --network <network> --shift_type <shift-type> --image <image-path>
 ```

 This will save `temp.npy` with fixations at various layers, `temp_<class-name>.png` as image-level fixation map for the detected classes, and `temp.gif` as the fixation backtrack through layers animation for biggest segmented class(except background) in the input image.